fmay/ocr-python-1/.guides/sections.md

 Write a program that asks the user to enter 5 names which it stores in a list.
 Next, get it to pick one of these names at random and declare that person as the winner.

-*HINT: you will need to generate random numbers as in Task 9c*
+*HINT: you will need to generate random numbers as in Conditional Loops - Task 3*

 ```bash
 Please enter name 1: